Leading Through Ambiguity: Lessons From Building With AI ‘Autonomously’

 1. Make it real as fast as possible

-A year ago, getting comfortable with developer tools, without the niceties of Figma, was an uphill climb.
-The tools themselves were evolving quickly, and even while testing locally and going in circles with Claude, I followed a rule I’ve lived by most of my career:
+Getting used to IDE workflows, without the niceties of Figma, can be an uphill climb.
+The tools themselves are evolving quickly, and even while testing locally and going in circles with Claude, I followed a rule I’ve lived by most of my career:

-I described the key user tasks in the prompt, focusing on the user’s journey from point A to point B as I imagined them.
+I described the key user tasks in the prompt, focusing on the user’s journey from point A to point B; a hypothesis.
 I mocked up a placeholder logo, and prompted the first iterations of Trip Genie.
 Within minutes, the scaffolding of what I envisioned existed.
 The project stopped feeling like an experiment and started feeling real.
 The energy changed.
 I cared more.
 I pushed further.

 That’s when I knew I was committed.